 ACCS is one of the training options available for delivering the core competences required for a CCT in one of the acute medical specialties (group 1) managed by the Joint Royal Colleges of Physicians Training Board (JRCPTB).
 The first two years of ACCS training (IM, EM, Anaesthetics and ICM) are followed by a further two years in IM training.
-The trainee should take part in shifts of acute medical take monthly to acquire evidence equivalent of 100 patients seen with acute medical take per month during the six month period of training in medicine.
+The trainee should take part in shifts of acute medical take monthly to acquire evidence equivalent of 100 patients seen with acute medicine problems by the end of ACCS.
+It is anticipated that this will be at least 4 shifts of acute medical take per month during the six month period of training in medicine.
 The trainee should also gain experience in managing patients with ambulatory medical conditions in an area such as a Same Day Emergency Care (SDEC) unit.
 This four-year training programme fulfils the requirements for progression to higher training in a group 1 specialty.